Florida governor says unemployment system now up to speed

 'We are in a position where people have lost their jobs, they are looking for relief and they were having a lot of difficulty," DeSantis said.
 “People were on this site and it was timing out.
 People would go hours and hours upon end and it was totally unacceptable.
 You have a single mother who no longer has a job, who has to worry about how the rent is going to be paid, how food is going to be put on the table.
 We want this system to be accessible.”

+And it was still unclear if the state's newly jobless can claim for retroactive payments.

-Also, DeSantis said that he has been in contact with religious leaders.
-Christians are in Holy Week leading up to Easter Sunday and Jews commemorate Passover, which begins Wednesday.
+With Christians now observing Holy Week leading through Easter Sunday and Jews soon commemorating Passover, which begins Wednesday, DeSantis has reached out to religious leaders to help protect public health.

-He said that while he exempted houses of worship from the stay-at-home order he issued last week, he encouraged them to hold their services online, outdoors or in other ways to limit person-to-person contact.
+While he exempted houses of worship from the stay-at-home order he issued last week, the governor encouraged them to hold their services online, outdoors or in other ways to limit person-to-person contact.

 “We want people at this time to be spiritually together but to remain socially distant,” he said.
 “Please keep God close but keep COVID-19 away.”